Peloton’s music licensing problem

 Since the lawsuit, Peloton’s 1.4 million members have probably noticed a significant dip in the quality of music driving their high-intensity workout sessions.
 With no definitive outcome in sight, it’s a waiting game to see how this will affect music licensing for companies like Peloton and fitness studios alike.

-Why you need to license your music
+Why you need to license your music at your fitness studio

 Music artists deserve compensation for their work.
 It’s as simple as that.
 Music is an integral component of setting the tone of your studio; the right tunes can keep your members engaged and motivated.
 Good music can also attract new faces and help your business grow.